• Skip to primary navigation

 Yes, farro is coated in a powder that you'll want to rinse off.
 Use a colandar or run some water through a fist full of farro.

-How can I repurpose this farro bowl?
+How can I repurpose this bowl?

 • Add the farro, beans, and whatever veggies you have on hand to your favorite greens for an easy lunch salad.